 The primary purpose of this entry-level position is to provide research support for several CDC-funded projects: 1) estimating the cost-effectiveness of infection, prevention and control (IPC) interventions on reducing transmission of antibiotic resistant pathogens in low- and middle-income countries, and 2) modeling the spread of healthcare associated infections (HAIs) in U.S. hospital networks.
 Research-related tasks will include literature reviews, data cleaning and analysis, and manuscript preparation with some grant and administrative support.
 The supervisor may assign other tasks as needed.

-We seek applicants with backgrounds in global/public health, epidemiology, economics, molecular biology, computer science and/or natural sciences to work as part of our research teams.
+We seek applicants with backgrounds in epidemiology, economics, molecular biology, computer science and/or natural sciences to work as part of our research teams.
 Candidates must have BA/BS or MA/MS. We especially seek individuals with knowledge of epidemiology, and good analytical reasoning and technical writing skills.
-Programming and STATA experience helpful.
+Programming (C/C++) and STATA/R experience is strongly preferred.
 Must be well organized, attentive to detail, and able to work independently.

 Qualified candidates should send their CVs, cover letter, writing sample, unofficial transcripts, and 3 professional references to [email protected] The email should have “[YOUR NAME] – Research Analyst, Washington” in the subject line.
 Incomplete applications will not be considered.
 Please specify the work location you are applying for.